awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 This topic walks you through creating an Amazon EKS cluster\.
 If this is your first time creating an Amazon EKS cluster, then we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides instead\.
 They provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with nodes\.

 **Important**
 When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:masters` permissions\)\.
-Initially, only that IAM user can make calls to the Kubernetes API server using  `kubectl` \.
+Initially, only that IAM user can make calls to the Kubernetes API server using `kubectl`\.
 For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
 If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running `kubectl` commands on your cluster\.
-If you install and configure the AWS CLI, you can configure the IAM credentials for your user\.
-If the AWS CLI version 1\.16\.156 or later is configured properly for your user, then `eksctl` can find those credentials\.
-For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.
-If you can't install the AWS CLI version 1\.16\.156 or later, then you must install the [https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)\.

 **Prerequisites**
 You must have the AWS CLI version 1\.16\.156 or later or the `aws-iam-authenticator` installed\.
-For more information, see [Install the AWS CLI](getting-started-console.md#gs-console-install-awscli) or [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.
+For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.

 You can create a cluster with [`eksctl`](#create-cluster-eksctl), the [AWS Management Console](#create-cluster-console), or the [AWS CLI](#create-cluster-cli)\.